Uppingham School

-Uppingham School is a public school (English fee-charging boarding and day school for pupils 13-18) in Uppingham, Rutland, England, founded in 1584 by Robert Johnson, the Archdeacon of Leicester, who also established Oakham School.
-The headmaster, Richard Maloney, belongs to the Headmasters' and Headmistresses' Conference and the school to the Rugby Group of British independent schools.
-Edward Thring was the school's best-known headmaster (in 1853–1887).
-His curriculum changes were adopted in other English public schools.
-John Wolfenden, headmaster from 1934 to 1944, chaired the Wolfenden Committee, whose report recommending the decriminalisation of homosexuality appeared in 1957.
-Uppingham has a musical tradition based on work by Paul David and Robert Sterndale Bennett.
-It has the biggest playing-field area of any school in England, in three separate areas of the town: Leicester to the west, Middle to the south, and Upper to the east.
+Uppingham School is a independent boarding and day school for boys and girls aged 11 to 18 in Uppingham, Rutland, England.
+It was founded in 1584 by Robert Johnson, the Archdeacon of Leicester, who also founded Oakham School.

+It belongs to the Rugby Group of British independent schools, and its headmaster, Richard Maloney, belongs to the Headmasters' and Headmistresses' Conference.

+Edward Thring, who was headmaster between 1853 and 1887, was the school's best known headmaster, and his curriculum changes were adopted by other English public schools.
+John Wolfenden, who was headmaster between 1934 and 1944, chaired the Wolfenden Committee, whose report recommending the decriminalisation of homosexuality appeared in 1957.

+Uppingham has a musical tradition that is informed by the work of Paul David and Robert Sterndale Bennett, and has the biggest playing-field area of any school in England that consists of three separate areas of the town: Leicester to the west, Middle to the south, and Upper to the east.